1. What is an Australian native bee?

 Q4.
 What are social bees?

-Australia has about ten species of social native bees (genera Trigona and Austroplebeia).
-These species have a queen bee plus hundreds of sterile female worker bees and some male drone bees in each nest.
-Our social native bees are stingless and usually nest inside hollow trees.
-Two common species are Trigona carbonaria and Trigona hockingsi.
+Australia has eleven species of social native bees (genera Tetragonula - previously called Trigona* -- and Austroplebeia).
+These bees are mostly black and they are only 3 to 4 mm long.
+They have a queen plus hundreds of sterile female workers and some males in each nest.
+Our social native bees are the Stingless Bees and they usually nest inside hollow trees.
+Two common species are Tetragonula carbonaria and Tetragonula hockingsi (previously called Trigona carbonaria and Trigona hockingsi*). * Why have their names been changed?

-Although these bees are more primitive than commercial honey bees, they have a fascinating and complex social behaviour.
-For more details see the ANBRC booklet, Behaviour of Australian Stingless Bees.
+Although our Stingless Bees are more primitive than commercial Honey bBees, they have a fascinating and complex social behaviour.
+For more details see the Aussie Bee eBook, Behaviour of Australian Stingless Bees.

 Back to top